candelariazizzi/candelariazizzi/README.md

 - 💡 Actively seeking opportunities as a data analyst.
 - 💞 If you're intrigued by my profile and see how my skills could complement your team, I'm eager to connect and explore potential collaborations.
 - 📫 How to reach me email me to: candelariazizzi@gmail.com
-- ⚡ Fun fact: I am a really versatile professional with a background in interior design and construction management.
+- ⚡ Fun fact: Argentinian living en Catalunya

 - 🌐 Explore my repositories to see how I blend creativity and analytics in exciting projects!